Kadri scores in OT in return, Avs move to brink of title

+“It’s going to be hard for me to speak. … I’ll speak with you (Thursday).
+You’re going to see what I mean when you see the winning goal,” Cooper added.
+“And my heart breaks for the players.
+Because we probably still should be playing.”

+The NHL released a statement said hockey operations staff met with the four officials after the game per usual and “each of the four officials advised that they did not see a too many men on the ice situation on the play.”
+The league said a too many men penalty is a judgement call, and the situation is not subject to video review.

-Playing for the first time since June 4 due to a thumb injury, Kadri skated in on Andrei Vasilevskiy and slipped a shot under the goaltender’s right arm to give Colorado a 3-1 series lead.
+Back in the lineup after being sidelined since June 4 with a thumb injury, Kadri skated in on Andrei Vasilevskiy and slipped a shot under the goaltender’s right arm to give Colorado a 3-1 series lead.

 “That was a huge win.
 A resilient win,” said Kadri, who had been sidelined since being injured during Game 3 of the Western Conference final against Edmonton.

-“I’ve been waiting for this my whole life,” the Colorado center added.
+“I’ve been waiting for this my whole life,” he added.
 “I figured it was time to join the party.”

 The Avalanche outshot the Lightning 11-3 in the extra period.
 Vasilevskiy stopped Logan O’Connor on a breakaway, and Colorado had a shot clang off the post and another hit the crossbar before Kadri ended it.